 The vegans are rising, we must stop them!
 I hear you say.
-And it’s true, the options for vegan lifestyles are on the rise, but there is still production of meat and dairy, so please don’t worry too much – they’re actually not that scary.
+And it’s true, the options for vegan lifestyles are on the rise.
+However, there is still production of meat and dairy.
+So please, don’t worry too much – they’re actually not that scary.

 I’m not talking about having one vegan option on your menu and having it be salad.
-If we’ve learned anything from the recent years of Veganuary and vegan inspired brands, it’s that it can be one creative way to get some great flavours on a plate!
+If we’ve learned anything from the recent years of Veganuary and vegan-inspired brands, it’s that it can be a creative way to get some great flavours on a plate!

 With brands like Quorn, Follow Your Heart (definitely for vegan scrambled eggs *drool*), Violife and much more in supermarkets across the UK there’s really no stopping what you can do.
 You can hold successful Taco Tuesdays and Ice Cream nights if you wanted to!